Music – Terrible At Small Talk

 Fertanish releases are available on both CD and Digital Download.
 They are distributed by his self-promoting label, Plus Noise.

-Bill Murphy is a visual artist who focuses on extracting items and creatures of our world and magnifying them to expose their beauty and uniqueness.
+William Fertanish is a visual artist who focuses on extracting items and creatures of our world and magnifying them to expose their beauty and uniqueness.

-Beginning in 2014, Bill began Meditations on Ice and Plastic, a tedious effort to capture many views exposing the complexity of one of nature’s simplest actions: melting ice.
+Beginning in 2014, William began Meditations on Ice and Plastic, a tedious effort to capture many views exposing the complexity of one of nature’s simplest actions: melting ice.
 Combining different shapes and sizes of frozen water with various formations of plastic, a series of over 60 time-lapse photography videos were created, each presenting a different view of the same chemical process.
 With an eerie, ambient soundtrack by Fertanish, created solely from playing wine glasses with a violin bow, Meditations on Ice and Plastic is an atmospheric journey through the calmness and chaos of nature.

-In 2015, Bill began a series of prints entitled Dancers, consisting of painstaking “temporary” sculptures of plastic formed into ballet poses.
+In 2015, William began a series of prints entitled Dancers, consisting of painstaking “temporary” sculptures of plastic formed into ballet poses.
 Each print captures the wonderful formations of bodily motions, accentuated by the random media of tiny, shaved plastic pieces.

-For over a dozen years, Bill has produced a growing series of macro photographs, highlighting the brilliant colors and fascinating structure of arthropods.
+For over a dozen years, William has produced a growing series of macro photographs, highlighting the brilliant colors and fascinating structure of arthropods.
 With a careful eye for detail and determination to capture creatures in a natural setting, Bill transforms insects and spiders, that often generate negative feelings, into beautiful works of art.